 WP6.
 Dissemination, communication, training and marketing strategy (all participants).

 Dissemination and external communication activities will be a strategic process to raise awareness of CLINGLIO, its objectives, partnership, activities and intended impacts at different levels, from reputable researches to general public, in an effort to do research for and in society.

 General dissemination actions will include:

-- Patient associations will be engaged with the project from the beginning.
+Patient associations will be engaged with the project from the beginning.

-- Free open access to all publications generated within the project will be granted through gold open access schemes, and will be available in the project website.
+Free open access to all publications generated within the project will be granted through gold open access schemes, and will be available in the project website.

-- Training activities will be organised to sustain or create opportunities for researchers to improve their skills, and to spread 2OHOA knowledge in Clinical communities.
+Training activities will be organised to sustain or create opportunities for researchers to improve their skills, and to spread 2OHOA knowledge in Clinical communities.

 A detailed Business Plan will be implemented, together with an update of the already developed market study, including: identification of key exploitable results, Intellectual Property Rights management, market assessment (size, volume, distribution), constitution of an exploitation team, detailed financial projections, detailed cost evaluation for product manufacture, marketing costs and foreseen revenue, commercialisation roadmap and risk assessment.
 This business plan will be supported by a detailed Exploitation Plan in order to catch all the exploitable items to be transferred to markets or to be serve as a basis for future R&D efforts.
 Exploitation will be understood in a wide manner at different levels, as exploitation interest will differ between industrial and academic partners, but in a full complementary way.